linien-org/linien/README.md

 For a full list of parameters that can be controlled or accessed have a look at [parameters.py](https://github.com/hermitdemschoenenleben/linien/blob/master/linien/server/parameters.py).
-Remember that changed parameters are not written to the FPGA unless `c.connection.root.write_data()` is called.
+Remember that changed parameters are not written to the FPGA unless `c.connection.root.write_registers()` is called.

 ### Run the autolock